SarShaheen/Ping-Pong-Game/README.md

 - See the scoreboard clearly: I can clearly see that the scoreboard is updated according to who is in the lead.

 - Control the paddle easily: I am able to move the paddle up and down with the arrow keys on my keyboard.
-This makes it easy to control the movement of where i want it to go.
+This makes it easy to control the movement of where i want the paddle to go.

 ### Bugs

-I came across a issue where i ended up losing half of the JavaScript code and upon re-writing it, i was having trouble getting the computers paddle to move with the ball position.
+I came across a issue where i was having trouble getting the computers paddle to move with the ball position.
 After going over to StackOverflow, i realised my mistake in the code was that i needed to match the paddle with the height of ballpositionX and not ballpositionY.
 After correcting this, paddle two was functioning as it should.

 ### Validator Testing